 3. Group 1 ("Novice") participants must get specific permission from their Instructor before a passenger may be allowed in the vehicle.
+The Novice will need to have a check ride to confirm they are ready to take a passenger.

-4. Passengers must use the minimum safety equipment and attire as required of the driver.
+4. Passengers must use the minimum safety equipment and attire as that of the driver.